Pascarelli leads Marist against Dartmouth after 25-point outing - WTOP News

 Poughkeepsie, New York; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Marist takes on Dartmouth after Josh Pascarelli scored 25 points in Marist’s 91-88 overtime victory over the Army Black Knights.
+BOTTOM LINE: Marist hosts Dartmouth after Josh Pascarelli scored 25 points in Marist’s 91-88 overtime victory over the Army Black Knights.

-Marist finished 18-13 overall last season while going 9-4 at home.
-The Red Foxes averaged 64.6 points per game last season, 11.0 from the free-throw line and 20.4 from 3-point range.
+Marist went 18-13 overall a season ago while going 9-4 at home.
+The Red Foxes averaged 64.6 points per game while allowing opponents to score 62.2 last season.

-Dartmouth went 2-12 in Ivy League play and 0-14 on the road a season ago.
-The Big Green averaged 12.3 assists per game on 22.0 made field goals last season.
+Dartmouth finished 0-14 on the road and 6-21 overall last season.
+The Big Green averaged 4.4 steals, 3.5 blocks and 12.3 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.